What to Expect.

 In preparation for your upcoming physical therapy appointment, there are a few steps that you can complete to make sure your first visit goes as smoothly as possible.

-Please download and print our patient forms by clicking on the links listed below.
-Fill out and bring these forms with you to your first visit.
+After scheduling your initial evaluation, you should receive an email from our office with a link to complete new patient information online.
+If not, you can access our patient forms by clicking on the link below.
 If you are not able to fill out these forms ahead of time, please arrive at least 15 minutes prior to your scheduled appointment time.

 North Carolina is a “direct access” state meaning that you do not need a physician’s referral for physical therapy.
 However, some insurances, especially out of state plans, may require a physician referral prior to physical therapy.